 - the means of creating the electronic signature is linked to the signatory and to no other person;

 - the means of creating the electronic signature was, at the time of signing, under the control of the signatory and of no other person; and

 - any alteration to the electronic signature, made after the time of signing, is detectable.

 6.2 Developer Liability

-Although the point remains untested in Cayman, the authors' view is that developers of blockchain protocols are not fiduciaries.
+Although the point remains untested in Cayman, our view is that developers of blockchain protocols are not fiduciaries.
 The role played by protocol developers in the governance of public blockchain networks does not pose the risks of abuse that characterise traditional legal fiduciaries and therefore does not require the imposition of fiduciary duties.

 7.1 Decentralised Finance Platforms